 Community Engagement Programs

-- "Coffee with the Chief" gives residents an opportunity to meet and converse with the Chief of Police.
-Coffee with the Chief is often held at the Dublin Farmers' Market twice during the season (April through September).
+- "Coffee with the Chief" gives residents an opportunity to meet and converse with the Chief of Police and other officers in a casual, relaxed setting.
+Coffee with the Chief is also often held at the Dublin Farmers' Market during the season (April through September).

 - Neighborhood Watch is a program that teaches neighborhoods how to unite and build a safer community and to improve their quality of life by identifying and reporting suspicious activity.
 Meetings and events are conducted throughout the year.